 Softball.
 But while I enjoyed gripping that aluminum bat, inserting that leather glove on my left hand and catching and throwing balls and stealing bases, the one player I detested facing was the pitcher of the Seniors team: Jesse Bernad.

 In an article I wrote on this space last year, here’s how I described Jesse: “If you saw Troy, he’s Achilles.
 Our Michael Phelps of the Athens Games.
 Everybody sweated facing Hulk.
 As softball pitcher, he threw underhand fastballs that screamed at you like a bullet ambulance.
 How do I know?
 I stood meters from him as batter and almost fell off my backside at the zooming softball’s pace.
 As basketball center, Jessed pulled down rebounds like he were picking mansanitas, deflected shots like one would mosquitoes, and “owned” the low post like a Tim Duncan.”
-Continue reading Jesse Bernad builds his Field of Dreams

 When Barack Obama was interviewed by Sports Illustrated with the question, “President Nixon had a bowling lane at the White House.
 President Eisenhower had a putting green and President Bush has a Tee-Ball game on the South Lawn.
 What sporting traditions are you looking forward to bringing to the White House?” he replied: